FacilityApi/FacilityApi.github.io/docs/spec.md

 #### FSD

-To add a summary, use a special comment that appears in generated code and documentation.
-Comments with summaries use three slashes instead of two.
+To add a summary to a service element, place a comment line before it that uses three slashes instead of two.
 Multiple summary comments can be used for a single element of a service; newlines are automatically replaced with spaces.

 Summaries are supported by services, methods, DTOs, fields, enumerated types, enumerated values, error sets, and error values.